Gambian

 Gambia's national dish — concentrated peanut paste cooked with meat (typically beef or lamb) or fish, plus potatoes, carrots, cabbage, tomato paste, lemon juice, and onion, served over white rice.
 Mandinka origin; rich, creamy, slightly tangy from lemon.
 Source: Wikipedia (Domoda); Remitly; Travel Food Atlas.

 View page →The Gambia is the small West African coastal country that hugs the lower Gambia River — a thin sliver of land that is essentially the river plus its banks, surrounded by Senegal on three sides.
 The cuisine is therefore the Senegambian kitchen at its most river-fed and most fish-centered.
-The signature is Benachin — the Wolof one-pot of parboiled rice cooked with fish or meat in a tomato-onion-ginger base with cabbage, carrot, sweet potato, and scotch bonnet; the name means 'one pot' in Wolof and is the direct ancestor of the Senegalese Thieboudienne and arguably of all West African jollof.
+The signature is Benachin — the Wolof one-pot of parboiled rice cooked with fish or meat in a tomato-onion-ginger base with cabbage, carrot, sweet potato, and scotch bonnet; the name means 'one pot' in Wolof and is the same Wolof one-pot dish as the Senegalese Thieboudienne (ceebu jen); jollof is generally thought to descend from this Senegambian dish.
 Domoda is the peanut stew (palm-and-peanut richness with sweet potato), the everyday Mandinka comfort.
 Superkanja is the okra stew, palm-oil-glossy and thick with smoked fish.
 Fish Yassa is the Senegambian fish version of the onion-lemon yassa.
 Caldou — fresh poached fish in a bright tomato-parsley-lemon broth — is the lighter Sunday alternative.
 Chura Gerteh, the millet-and-peanut breakfast porridge, is the Mandinka naming-ceremony tradition.

 The Palate